larigaldie-n/data_science/Python projects/Readme.md

 ## A few Python projects

-Datasets from various sources (Kaggle for now)
+Datasets from various sources

+BeachBoy BikeShare is the most serious one